 First, we ask that the lake association, road association or watershed group commit to participating in the program for at least three years.
 This means that the organization votes to fulfill the following expectations:

-- Appoint volunteers to fill the positions of program Coordinator and Property Screener(s).
+- Appoint volunteers to fill the positions of Program Evaluator.

 - Agree to provide the board’s full support to its LakeSmart volunteers and program.

 - Publicize LakeSmart in newsletters and on the organization’s website if there is one, post information in public gathering places, and share LakeSmart information at road/lake association meetings.

 - Publicly recognize and thank ALL homeowners who participate in the program, for every level of LakeSmart achievement, whether Award or Commendation.

 - Report on program activity as it occurs, and provide a summary report by October 15.